 Nick caught, then released, the bass shown on the right in a small NJ lake using a Rapala Firetiger Floating Minnow lure.

-Follow this link to see our favorite Largemouth Bass Fishing Lures.
+Follow this link to see our favorite Largemouth Bass Fishing Lures, including how to use them.

 When fishing small lakes and ponds with a canoe or kayak we usually take our time and enjoy the scenery.
 Sometimes there are ducks and even swans to watch.
 We carefully release all the fish we catch.